-Even though some adventurous people could decide to hike the entire path, my suggestion is to walk only from Fira to Imerovigli.
+Even though some adventurous people could decide to hike from Fira to Oia, the entire path, my suggestion is to walk only from Fira to Imerovigli.
 This part is very pleasant, much shorter, 3Km (35min walk), and interesting.

-After Imerovilgi, there isn’t that much to see and there are some hills and unpaved parts of the path until you get to the scenic Oia.
+After Imerovigli, there isn’t that much to see and there are some hills and unpaved parts of the path until you get to the scenic Oia.

 The path provides impressive caldera vistas, especially from Fira to Firostefani, where you face the caldera constantly.

-I love walking this hiking trail and it’s one of my favorite things to do in Fira.
+I love walking this hiking trail and it’s one of my favourite things to do in Fira.

 4 – Go exploring